HackYourFutureBelgium/curriculum/README.md

 Our curriculum is subject to CC BY copyright.
 This means you can freely use our materials, but just make sure to give us credit for it:)

+## [HackTheTalks]
+HackTheTalks take place on Sundays before class (from 11h to 12h) during which professionals are coming to share knowledge on new technologies or design/product management tooling.
+You can have access to the content of the previous talks here : https://github.com/HackYourFutureBelgium/hack-the-talks